Nichiren

-Overview
+Life

 The main narrative of Nichiren's life has been constructed from extant letters and treatises he wrote, counted in one collection as 523 complete writings and 248 fragments.
 Aside from historical documents stored in the repositories of various Nichiren sects, the first extensive non-religious biographical account of Nichiren did not appear until more than 200 years after his death.
+Several hagiographies about Nichiren and are reflected in various pieces of artwork about incidents in his life.